imagej/imagej.github.io/_pages/plugins/fpbioimage.md

 FPBioimage Helper will appear under the **Plugins** menu of ImageJ.
 Open an image stack, then click it to run the plugin!

 Note that, to ensure color appears correctly in the web app, images must be of type RGB.
-You can change the type of your image by selecting from the menus: Image &gt; Type &gt; RGB Color.
+You can change the type of your image by selecting from the menus: {% include bc path="Image | Type | RGB Color" %}.

-FPBioimage Helper will set the XYZ voxel ratio from the image properties (Image &gt; Properties...), although you can overwrite this data in the plugin in case it is incorrect.
+FPBioimage Helper will set the XYZ voxel ratio from the image properties {% include bc path="Image | Properties..." %}, although you can overwrite this data in the plugin in case it is incorrect.

 ## One-click Macro

-Copy the following macro to the bottom of the Fiji/macros/StartupMacros.fiji.ijm file to add a macro button for one-click uploading to FPBioimage.
+Copy the following macro to the bottom of the `Fiji/macros/StartupMacros.fiji.ijm` file to add a macro button for one-click uploading to FPBioimage.

     macro "FPB Upload Action Tool - C111F00ffCeeeD21D24D71D81Dc1Dd1De1CfffL3137L393eL4161L4464D49D4bD4eD59D5bD5eD6aD6cD6dL9197D99D9bD9cDa1Da4Db1Db4DbbDc2Dc3DcaDccDdb" {
         rW = getWidth();